reserve-protocol/protocol/docs/handling-reentrancy.md

 At the start of the Interactions block in a CEI-pattern function, set them off visually with a comment like: `// == Interactions ==`

-When a function is an interaction made reentrancy-safe by the CEI pattern, follow its `@custom:interaction` mark with `CEI`, or with `RCEI` (R is for "Refresh") if it starts by calling AssetRegistry.refresh()
+When a function is an interaction made reentrancy-safe by the CEI pattern, follow its `@custom:interaction` mark with `CEI`, or with `RCEI` (R is for "Refresh") if it starts by calling `AssetRegistry.refresh()`.

 ### ReentrancyGuard

 Where using the CEI pattern is impractical, every function on that contract that is `external`, and can write to the relevant state elements, should use `reentrancyGuard`.

-> TODO: fill in description of usage; provide link to relevant documentation
+That is, the contract should inherit from either `ReentrancyGuard` (or `ReentrancyGuardUpgradable` as needed), and every external function that can either modify contract state, or read it when it's inconsistent, should be marked with the `nonReentrant` modifier.

 ### Exceptions